octobercms/docs/console-scaffolding.md

 `create:formwidget` - generates a back-end form widget, view and basic asset files.
 The first parameter specifies the author and plugin name.
 The second parameter specifies the form widget class name.

     php artisan create:formwidget RainLab.Blog CategorySelector

+`create:command` - generates a new console command.
+The first parameter specifies the author and plugin name.
+The second parameter specifies the command name.

+    php artisan create:command RainLab.Blog MyCommand